Home icon

 Complete response and MRD negativity are 2 measurements that indicate deeper response

-*Progression-free survival refers to the length of time a person lives without disease progression or death.
+*Living progression free refers to the length of time a patient lived without having their disease getting worse, or passing away.

 48-month estimate based on a median follow-up of 47.5 months for the DARZALEX FASPRO® + VRd and VRd groups.